code-312/ceic_wordpress/README.md

 * `git submodule init`
 * `git submodule update`

 Once the second command is run you should see theme files under `wp-content/themes/air-light/`.
+In order to update your local repository with changes made to the submoduled theme you'll again need to run `git submodule update`.